alt1972/libjson-rpc-cpp/README.md

-This is a fork of the awesome lobjson-rpc-cpp library (https://github.com/cinemast/libjson-rpc-cpp).
+This is a fork of the awesome libjson-rpc-cpp library (https://github.com/cinemast/libjson-rpc-cpp).
 The main target of this fork is to add a WebSocket support in order to establish a bidirectional connection between the server and its clients.

 Get the source: